Delta SkyMiles® Gold American Express Card review: A golden first Delta card

 The Plan It feature is a bit more helpful if you’re in a pinch.
 If you’re trying to whittle down interest payments, you can move a qualifying larger purchase over $100 into a payment plan within your credit card instead of adding it directly to your balance.
 Remember to use Amex’s pre-purchase calculator to make sure your plan fees won’t exceed what the initial interest would have cost.

-The Delta Gold is a low-maintenance card, since there aren’t many fees to worry about.
-There are no foreign transaction fees when you fly abroad, and the annual fee is $0 introductory the first year.
-Even then, the rewards and benefits easily make up for the $99 fee afterward.
+The Delta Gold is a low-maintenance card since there aren’t many fees to worry about.
+There are no foreign transaction fees when you fly or make purchases abroad, and the annual fee is $0 introductory for the first year.
+Even then, the rewards and benefits easily compensate for the $99 fee afterward.

-Other than that, the only ongoing cost might be the 16.49 percent to 25.49 percent variable APR, which can be slightly below the average current credit card interest rate if you happen to carry a balance.
+Other than that, the only ongoing cost might be the 19.49 percent to 28.49 percent variable APR, which is around the average current credit card interest rate if you happen to carry a balance.
 Also, remember to check the rates and fees carefully before booking travel with your reward miles so you’re wary of any award and service fees.

 First-year vs. ongoing value

-Whether you get enough value from your Delta SkyMiles Gold essentially depends on how often you fly with Delta and if this is your primary rewards card.
+Getting enough value from your Delta SkyMiles Gold depends on how often you fly with Delta and whether this is your primary rewards card.
 The two recurring benefits that carry a monetary value are the $100 annual Delta flight credit and the first free checked bag you’ll get on Delta flights, which saves you about $60 per round-trip flight.
 Simply taking two round-trip flights per year essentially covers your annual fee, or you can completely offset it by spending $10,000 per year for the flight credit.

-Based on Bureau of Labor Statistics spending data*, the credit’s spending requirement is easily within reach of the average person’s dining, grocery and travel budget, but you can easily recoup the annual fee by spending $375 in your bonus categories each month if you’re not sure you’ll take full advantage of your benefits.
-If that’s the case, you might want to consider the no-annual-fee Delta SkyMiles Blue card instead.
+Based on Bureau of Labor Statistics spending data*, the credit’s spending requirement is easily within reach of the average person’s dining, grocery and travel budget, but you can also recoup the annual fee by spending around $3,800 in your 2X mile earning bonus categories each year (based on Bankrate’s 1.3-cent-per-mile valuation).

-You won’t receive a gold medal first-year value since the welcome offer is a bit weak compared to other premium travel cards at the Delta Gold’s price tag, but the total value can cover the annual fee over five times over.
-Getting your annual fee waived for the first year sweetens the pot and is helpful for gauging your rewards potential before a sizable chunk is bitten from your bonus miles.
+You’ll get great first-year value thanks to the card’s generous welcome offer and getting your annual fee waived for the first year sweetens the pot.
 With that in mind, the Delta Gold could be a good trial to see whether you may need to upgrade or downgrade your Delta card if it turns out the annual fee or absent Status Boost are dealbreakers.

 |Benefits and Costs||First-year value||Ongoing value (no welcome offers)|